taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 );
 ~~~~~~~~

 Basically it creates a middleware for your actions creators.
-In this middleware you are enabled to dispatch asynchronours actions.
+In this middleware, you are enabled to dispatch asynchronours actions.
 Apart from dispatching objects, you can dispatch functions with Redux Thunk.
-You have always dispatched objects before in this book.
+You have always dispatched objects as actions before in this book.
 An action itself is an object and an action creator returns an action object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~